-Recovery Objective The recovery objective for killer whales is a return to a prespill number of 36 for the AB pod.
+The recovery objective for killer whales is a return to a pre-spill number of 36 for the AB pod and a stable population trend in the AT1 population.

-Recovery Status From 1990-1995 seven calves were born within the AB pod: however, additional mortalities occurred and by 2005, the number of whales was only 27.
+From 1990-1995 seven calves were born within the AB pod: however, additional mortalities occurred and by 2005, the number of whales was only 28.
+AB pod continues a slow recovery and in 1990 numbered 30 individuals, although the pod has now split and travels as two distinct units.
 Killer whales are long-lived and slow to reproduce.
 Female killer whales give birth about every five years, and are likely to produce only four to six calves throughout their life.
 Moreover, a disproportionate number of females were lost at the time of the spill, and population modeling has demonstrated that the spill impacted the AB pod primarily through the loss of young and reproductive females.
 Unexpected mortalities in the years since the spill have also impacted this group.
-These factors indicate that the recovery rate of this population after a large loss of individuals will be slow.
+These factors indicate that the recovery rate of this population will continue to be slow.